 In May 2000, we entered into a collaboration in which we granted to British Biotech the exclusive right to develop and commercialize our second TAP, huN901-DM1, in the European Union and Japan.
 We retain full rights to sell the product in the United States and other territories, as well as to manufacture the product worldwide.
 Under the agreement, British Biotech is responsible for conducting the clinical trials necessary to achieve regulatory approval in the United States, the European Union, and Japan, and will reimburse us for the cost of producing material for clinical trials.
 We have received one payment from British Biotech of \$1.5 million and will receive royalties on any net sales of the product in the European Union and Japan.
 We are obligated to make a one-time milestone payment to British Biotech upon United States regulatory approval.
-In addition, British Biotech may terminate this agreement in whole or on a country by country basis if data emerges from either the SmithKline Beecham clinical studies or British Biotech's clinical studies that huN901-DM1 does not justify continued development or marketing in such country or countries.
+In addition, British Biotech may terminate this agreement in whole or on a country by country basis if data emerges from either the SmithKline Beecham clinical studies of huC242-DM1/SB-408075 or the British Biotech clinical studies of huN901-DM1 that does not justify continued development or marketing of huN901-DM1.
 Either party can terminate this agreement for any material breach by the other party that remains uncured for a certain period of time.